 Is Running 3 Miles A Day Good Enough?

 Many people consider streak running when looking to make some type of change within themselves.
 Whether the change you are working toward is physical or mental, joining a streak is certain to achieve results for you.
-While most streak runners only focus on one mile a day, others set higher goals for themselves.
-Have you ever wondered what would happen if you dedicated yourself to running 3 miles a day?

 Is Running 3 Miles A Day Good?

 Setting yourself a goal to run 3 miles a day may be a difficult challenge.
 However, if you have a solid running form, fitness level, and cardiovascular base, it shouldn’t be difficult.